The Entry Level Writing Requirement

 THE ENGLISH LANGUAGE PLACEMENT EXAM

-THE ENTRY LEVEL WRITING REQUIREMENT AND WORKLOAD 57
+THE ENTRY LEVEL WRITING REQUIREMENT: WORKLOAD 57 OR 39A

 At UC Davis, new students who have not satisfied the ELWR prior to enrollment may take Sacramento City College's Workload 57 or the UC Online course Introduction to Writing and Rhetoric, WR 39A.
 Workload 57 is a basic writing course taught on the Davis campus that carries 4.5 units of UCD workload credit.
 WR 39A is an online course taught by UC Irvine faculty through UC Online that carries 4 units of credit.
 A grade of C or higher in Workload 57 or WR 39A will satisfy the Entry Level Writing Requirement.